apivideo/api.video-java-client/docs/LiveStreamsApi.md

   public static void main(String[] args) {
     ApiVideoClient client = new ApiVideoClient("YOUR_API_TOKEN");
     // if you rather like to use the sandbox environment:
-    // ApiVideoClient client = new ApiVideoClient("YOU_SANDBOX_API_TOKEN", Environment.SANDBOX);
+    // ApiVideoClient client = new ApiVideoClient("YOU_SANDBOX_API_TOKEN", ApiVideoClient.Environment.SANDBOX);

     LiveStreamsApi apiInstance = client.liveStreams();

     String streamKey = "30087931-229e-42cf-b5f9-e91bcc1f7332"; // The unique stream key that allows you to stream videos.
     String name = "My Video"; // You can filter live streams by their name or a part of their name.
     String sortBy = "createdAt"; // Allowed: createdAt, publishedAt, name. createdAt - the time a livestream was created using the specified streamKey. publishedAt - the time a livestream was published using the specified streamKey. name - the name of the livestream.
 If you choose one of the time based options, the time is presented in ISO-8601 format.
-    String sortOrder = "asc"; // Allowed: asc, desc.
+    String sortOrder = "desc"; // Allowed: asc, desc.
 Ascending for date and time means that earlier values precede later ones.
 Descending means that later values preced earlier ones.
 For title, it is 0-9 and A-Z ascending and Z-A, 9-0 descending.
     Integer currentPage = 1; // Choose the number of search results to return per page.
 Minimum value: 1 Integer pageSize = 25; // Results per page.
 Allowed values 1-100, default is 25.